 Giovanni Falcone and Paolo Borseliino were Italian judges and prosecute magistrates, spending most of their professional life trying to crumble and overthrow the hub of Sicilian Mafia from the roots.
 Close friends as well, both the judges had a distinguished career and were killed in 1992, only a few months apart.
 In recognition of their tireless efforts against the Mafia, the government posthumously awarded them the: “Medaglia d’oro al valore civile” or Gold Medal for Civil Valor.
 They were also recognized as heroes of the last 60 years in the November 13 issue of Time Magazine in 2006.

 1.Rituals in Cosa Nostra

-No matter how badly they are actually or portrayed by others the Sicilian Mafia has created a world of their own.
-They have strict norms for each and every gang member and violation of those leads to serious consequences.
-One such norm or rather a ritual is that any new member in the Mafia has to swear to an oath first before joining the rest of the members.
-They must let their own blood flow onto a picture of saint and then recite the oath while the picture is set on fire.
-Other rituals include Godfather and Ten Commandments.
+No matter how badly they are actually portrayed by others, the Sicilian Mafia has created a world of their own.
+They have strict norms for each and every gang member and violation of those rules lead to serious consequences.
+One such norm, or rather a ritual, is any new member in the Mafia has to swear to an oath first, before joining the rest of the members.
+They must let their own blood flow onto a picture of saint, and then recite the oath, while the picture is set on fire.
+Other rituals include: Godfather and Ten Commandments.

 Do you want latest top 10 list straight to your inbox?